Iron Man: Early years

 For the first five years of publication, Iron Man represented the United States in Cold War allegories.
-Growing opposition to the American involvement in Vietnam prompted a shift in Iron Man's characterization, which was part of a larger push by Marvel in the late 1960s to be more apolitical.
+Growing opposition to the American involvement in Vietnam prompted a shift in Iron Man's characterization, which was part of a larger push by Marvel in the late 1960s to avoid Cold War politics.
 Over the years, the letters to the editor column in several issues saw extensive political debate.
 Lee shifted the stories' focus to espionage and domestic crime, incorporating Marvel's fictional intelligence agency S.H.I.E.L.D.
 He also incorporated the villains of other Marvel heroes, avoiding Iron Man's primarily communist rogues' gallery and rewriting some of Iron Man's communist villains to have personal motivations independent of their communist allegiances.

 Iron Man was one of several characters whom Marvel gave a full-length dedicated series in 1968.
 Marvel combined the final issues of Tales of Suspense and the Sub-Mariner's Tales to Astonish into a one-shot special, Iron Man and Sub-Mariner.
 Iron Man then began its run under writer Archie Goodwin.
 Goodwin reintroduced political themes slowly over the following years, with a focus on domestic issues like racial conflict and environmentalism rather than geopolitics.
 George Tuska started illustrating the character in Iron Man #5 (1968) and intermittently served as artist for much of the 1970s.
 In total, he drew over one hundred issues for the character.